jacob-barna/TripleJR/ProjectProposal.md

 One last concern not explicitly discussed by Brave deal with the privileges that are granted to Brave.
 Brave promises to keep your data secure and anonymous in several areas: when gathering advertising data, when sending tips to content providers, and when syncing bookmarks and settings.
 How can one assure themselves that a Brave insider will not use their position to merge malicious code and steal data or cryptocurrency?
 Brave points out that they produce open-source software which can be audited by anyone to answer these concerns [8].
 Is this enough?
 We have seen many examples of people using such an attack vector to spread malware [9].
 In a similar vein, there has been some chatter about the trust that must be placed in Brave.
 For example, to some users, Brave acts as a "mafia" by controlling access to your cryptocurrency [10] for 90 days if they suspect fraud or malicious activity.
 There has also been concern that Brave has "whitelisted" ad trackers for companies like Facebook [11], which may or may not allow Facebook to track user data.

 * #### Develop a list of security features in the software.
 Again, if there are none or very few, then re-evaluate your choice.
-Insert Brave security features here. (https://brave.com/features/)
+As discussed above, the Brave browser project focuses primarily on privacy and security.
+The following are are security features that browser contains. (https://brave.com/features/)

+* Ad Blocking
+* Fingerprinting Prevention
+* Cookie Control
+* HTTPS Upgrading
+* Block Scripts
+* Per-Site & Global Sheild Settings/Defaults
+* Clear Browser Data
+* Password Manager
+* Form Autofill
+* Control Content Access To Fullscreen Presentation
+* Control Site Access To Autoplay Media
+* Send "Do Not Track" With Browsing Requests

 Insert additional security topics/features here. (https://brave.com/faq/)

-Noting other sources for possible information. (https://www.wired.com/story/privacy-browsers-duckduckgo-ghostery-brave/) (https://www.netsparker.com/blog/web-security/brave-browser-sacrifices-security/) (https://www.techrepublic.com/article/how-to-protect-and-secure-your-web-browsing-with-the-brave-browser/) (https://www.cnet.com/how-to/this-is-the-browser-youll-want-if-you-care-about-online-privacy/)
+Noting other sources for possible information. (https://www.wired.com/story/privacy-browsers-duckduckgo-ghostery-brave/) (https://www.techrepublic.com/article/how-to-protect-and-secure-your-web-browsing-with-the-brave-browser/) (https://www.cnet.com/how-to/this-is-the-browser-youll-want-if-you-care-about-online-privacy/)

 * #### Motivation for selecting this project .